Azerbaijan national football team

-The Azerbaijan national football team (Azərbaycan milli futbol komandası) is the national football team of Azerbaijan and is controlled by Association of Football Federations of Azerbaijan.
+The Azerbaijan national football team (Azərbaycan milli futbol komandası) is the national football team of Azerbaijan and is controlled by the Association of Football Federations of Azerbaijan.
 It represents Azerbaijan in international football competitions.
 The majority of Azerbaijan's home matches are held at the national stadium, Baku Olympic Stadium, with friendly matches sometimes hosted at club stadiums.

-The Azerbaijan national football team has taken part in qualification for each major tournament since Euro 1996, but has never qualified for the finals tournament of any World Cup or European Championships.
+The Azerbaijan national football team has taken part in qualification for each major tournament since Euro 1996 but has never qualified for the finals tournament of any World Cup or European Championships.
 Azerbaijan was the first Caucasus country to host a major football tournament, the UEFA Euro 2020.

 History

 Early period (before the 1920s)

 In the early twentieth century, football began to become popular in Azerbaijan, which was then part of the Russian Empire.
 In 1912, Azerbaijani football players had their first "international match" and they won 4–2 in Tbilisi, Georgia against the local "Sokol" team.
 During 1912–1913, matches between the Azerbaijani and Georgian football teams were organized, first in Tbilisi and then in Baku.
 In 1914, the Football Union was founded in Azerbaijan.
 The Football Union undertook the organization of official city championships and other competitions.